Embassy of India

 Cultural Relations

 19. The admiration for and impact of Indian culture, yoga, meditation, philosophy, spiritualism, dance and music in Argentina perhaps transcends that in any other country.
-Indian organisations such as Art of Living, Brahmakumari, Rama Krishna Mission, Sivananda Yoga and ISKCON among others have extraordinary followings.
+Indian organizations such as Art of Living, Brahmakumari, Rama Krishna Mission, Sivananda Yoga and ISKCON among others have extraordinary followings.

 20. Foreign Minister Felipe Solá participated in Gandhi@150 celebrations in Buenos Aires on 02 October 2020.
 Further, President Alberto Fernández addressed a letter to Prime Minister Modi on the occasion.
 Earlier, on 2 October 2019, the then Vice President Ms. Gabriela Michetti was the Chief Guest at a function held at the Embassy in Buenos Aires to celebrate Gandhi@150.